 From a user standpoint, this hyperconnectivity seems like a great thing.
-Users have information at their fingertips.
-Advertisements are personalized to their needs.
-Collaboration can happen from anywhere.
-And services and resources are accessible in new ways.
+Users have information at their fingertips, advertisements are personalized to their needs, collaboration can happen from anywhere, and services and resources are accessible in new ways.

 From a cybersecurity standpoint, on the other hand, hyperconnectivity presents major challenges.
 With data being exchanged continuously, the attack surface becomes larger all the time.
 Keeping up with these evolving security vulnerabilities becomes a never-ending battle.